-Recipients can find detailed instructions for how to submit the final report in the Companion Guide and GMS User Guides located on our website, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+Recipients can find detailed instructions for how to submit the final report and final payment request in the Companion Guide and GMS User Guides located on the DED Grants Help Center (zendesk.com).

 Final payment requests can be submitted prior to submission of the Final Report in cases where the Recipient can demonstrate the required 1:1 match but the project is not yet complete.
 Discussion is included within the reporting GMS User Guide found at the link above.